geeogi/async-python-lambda-template/README.md

-# AWS lambda with asynchronous Python using asyncio, aiohttp and aiobotocore
+# High-performance AWS lambda with asynchronous Python

-A template for building a high-performance Python function in AWS lambda.
+A template for building a high-performance Python function in AWS lambda using asyncio, aiohttp and aiobotocore.

 ## Overview